Esri/storymap-journal/README.md

 For more information about Map Journal, including a gallery of examples and a step-by-step tutorial, please see the [Map Journal](http://storymaps.arcgis.com/en/app-list/map-journal/) page on the [Esri Story Maps website](http://storymaps.arcgis.com/).

 ## Instructions
-First create your Map Journal in ArcGIS Online using the [step-by-step tutorial](http://storymaps.arcgis.com/en/app-list/map-journal/tutorial/).
+First create your Map Journal in ArcGIS using the [step-by-step tutorial](http://storymaps.arcgis.com/en/app-list/map-journal/tutorial/).
-Once your story is ready, you have to find its ID in ArcGIS Online.
+Once your story is ready, you have to find its ID in ArcGIS.
 The ID is a 32 character string that you will find in your web browser's address bar when you are viewing your journal.

 ![App ID](map-journal-help-application-id.png)